-You can apply the attribute to methods and classes.
-However, its use on classes is valid only for types that are derived from Attribute. either will be ignored or will produce a compiler warning or error message if you apply it to any other type.
+You can apply the Attribute. either will be ignored or will produce a compiler warning or error message if you apply it to any other type.attribute to methods and classes.
+However, its use on classes is valid only for types that are derived from

-Applying to a method indicates to compilers that a call to the method should not be compiled into Microsoft intermediate language (MSIL) unless the conditional compilation symbol that is associated with is defined.
+Applyingto a method indicates to compilers that a call to the method should not be compiled into Microsoft intermediate language (MSIL) unless the conditional compilation symbol that is associated with is defined.
+You will get a compilation error in Visual Studio if you apply this attribute to a method that does not return void.
 Applying to an attribute indicates that the attribute should not be emitted to metadata unless the conditional compilation symbol is defined.
 Any arguments passed to the method or attribute are still type-checked by the compiler.

 You can use the following techniques to define conditional compilation symbols:

-Environment variables in the operating system shell (for example, set DEBUG=1).
+Use environment variables in the operating system shell; for example, set DEBUG=1.

-Compilers that comply with the Common Language Specification (CLS) are permitted to ignore .
-The C#, J#, and Visual Basic compilers support ; the C++ and JScript compilers do not support the attribute.
+Compilers that comply with the Common Language Specification (CLS) are permitted to ignore.
+The C#, Visual Basic, and C++ compilers support ; the JScript compiler does not support the attribute.